What you need to know

 At each annual and interim reporting period, US GAAP requires management to evaluate whether there are conditions or events that raise substantial doubt about the company’s ability to continue as a going concern within one year after the date that the financial statements are issued (or available to be issued when applicable).
 Management is required to consider conditions that are “known and reasonably knowable” at the date the financial statements are issued.
 In other words, the assessment should consider the most current information available before the financial statements are issued.

-Given the varying and discrete effects of COVID-19 on different companies and industries, management may be required to assess several risk indicators and multiple scenarios to adequately assess the range of potential impacts on their liquidity, ability to continue as a going concern, and adequacy of disclosures.
-Because of the uncertainty and the fast evolving nature of the COVID-19 situation, this assessment may need to evolve as circumstances change.
+Given the varying and discrete effects of these events on different companies and industries, management may be required to assess several risk indicators and multiple scenarios to adequately assess the range of potential impacts on their liquidity, ability to continue as a going concern, and adequacy of disclosures.
+Because of the continuing economic uncertainty, this assessment may need to evolve as circumstances change.
 The applicable processes and internal controls will need to address both interim and annual reporting periods—and current information available through the issuance date.
-Considerations will vary by company but may include, among other matters:
+Considerations will vary by company but may include:

 - Changes in management’s forecasted operating results and/or cash flow projections due to:

 - A reduction in revenues and impact on costs due to a decline in customer demand